Vietnam.vn - Nền tảng quảng bá Việt Nam

 The left-wing populist coalition Sahra Wagenknecht (BSW), which like the AfD wants to reduce immigration and end arms supplies to Ukraine, came third in both states just eight months after its founding.

-The BSW could thus play a key role in forming governments in both eastern German states, which lag economically behind western Germany more than three decades after unification.
+As such, BSW could play a key role in forming governments in both eastern German states, which lag economically behind western Germany more than three decades after unification.

 Leader Sahra Wagenknecht said her BSW party hoped to form a state government with conservatives and other parties in Thuringia but would insist on a different approach to Ukraine.

-"I am not against conservatives.
-I am not against BSW.
-I am against the normalization of fascism," said Bodo Ramelow, the state premier of Thuringia, whose left-wing party was defeated despite his popularity.
+"I'm not against conservatives.
+I'm not against BSW.
+I'm against the normalisation of fascism," said Bodo Ramelow, the state premier of Thuringia, whose left-wing party was defeated despite his popularity.

 Huy Hoang (according to Reuters, DW)